HarryMcCarney/BlogProject/content/aArticle.md

 ---
-category: Documentation
+category: Article
-categoryindex: 1
+tags: testTag, anotherTag
-index: 2
+updated: 20240620
-title: Some Big Title
+title: Some Big Article
 ---

 H&C has been working from home since before it became synonymous with flattening the curve.